lapinskap/first-graph-algorithm/README.md

 ## General info
 My beginnings in learning algorithms.
 The motivation was to learn how to solve problems with code.
-I would like to compare several ways to create graphs in this repo, therefore I marked the project as _in progress_.
+I would like to compare several ways to implement graph in this repo, therefore I marked the project as _in progress_.

 ## Task info
 There are two tasks: